tim-schilling/debug-tutorial/docs/lab2.md

 ### Conclusion

 The solution here is to use ``distinct=True`` in the call to ``Count``.
-Traversing many to many relationships or reverse foreign key relationships can be tricky.
+Traversing many-to-many relationships or reverse foreign key relationships can be tricky.
 You don't want to use ``distinct()`` and ``distinct=True`` everywhere because if it's unnecessary, you're needlessly slowing down your application.